Pizzaworkspace2/SCMS-student-database/Create/ReadMe.md

    **🚀 Updating the website 🚀**
    -

-   -⚙️ Click on "settings"
+   - ⚙️ Click on "settings".
    - Go to pages.
-   - Sava the page as /docs and /root and wait a few minutes for the page to update.
+   - Save the page as /docs and /root and wait a few minutes for the page to update.